hannesdelbeke/brain/underfloor heating.md

 ---
 aliases:
 - floor heating
 - radiant heating
 - radiant floor heating
+sentiment:
+- 5
+sentiment-hash: 5fcbc512
+sentiment-label:
+- factual
+tags:
+- technical
+- home
 ---

 Radiant heating systems supply heat directly to the floor or to panels in the wall or ceiling of a house.

 Radiant heating is the effect you feel from the warmth of a hot stovetop.